Josh8T/Frogger-FRP/assignment1_new/README.md

 # Frogger with Functional Reactive Programming

-All of your changes, code, and game files should be in the src folder.
+Code and game files is in the src folder.

 ## Development